Camouflage Patents

 US Patent 8495946 discloses active and passive camouflage systems.
 With a carbon-nanotube material to absorb visible light, infrared light, and/or radio-frequency emissions, the invention adds a passive camouflage system of a plurality of optical fibers configured to receive and transmit electromagnetic energy from one portion of the surface of the camouflaged object to another, with the goal of making the object effectively transparent to light across a range of the spectrum.
 Alternatively, the invention adds an active camouflage system of an optical array in the carbon-nanotube material, and light-emitting devices to re-create the scene on one side of the camouflaged object for anyone viewing from the other side.
 Yes – this can make a tank near to invisible, or near to transparent.

-Camouflaged solar power net8921685 solar power camouflage
+Camouflaged solar power net

 US Patent 8921685 describes a solar power array that uses active camouflage to disguise the fact that it is a solar power array, and to assist in hiding objects behind the net.
 Solar power is being used by the military on deployments, but typical large solar panels are easily spotted.
 By providing many small solar panels attached to a net, with each solar panel colored independently and able to change its color using a light emitting display, the solar panel net can conceal itself, and objects under or behind it, while also providing electrical power.